 Keeping the Fall Feasts & Holy Days: When are they and how are they relevant today?

 The Lord’s Holy Days, Feast Dates, Jewish Feasts, Appointed Times, Mo’edim — whatever term you use, don’t miss these days!
-This year the Fall Feasts begin in September and continue into mid October.
+This year the Fall Feasts begin at the end of September and continue into October.

 As a Christian seeking more intimacy in my walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) has brought me not only into deeper intimacy with him, but God has showered me with new understanding, unexpected blessings, strengthened faith and fresh excitement daily.
 I highly recommend it!

 Included here is a list of my blog posts about the Fall Feasts.

 First of all, this quick reference guide shows the 2019 Hebrew and Gregorian dates, the Hebrew names, the purpose of the Feasts and Biblical instructions for observing them from a Messianic understanding.
 (See page 2 for the Fall Feasts.)

 Although for me, the first time through the Feasts was more learning than experiencing, with each passing year, they grow in richness and revelation of Yeshua.
 In the following posts I’ve attempted to share some of those insights in the hopes that you will be encouraged to start or continue your pursuit of your own journey into intimacy with him.

 - Why celebrate all these Jewish holidays?
 Haven’t those been done away with?

 - The Feasts of the Lord: Going Through the Motions